RaZeR-RBI/ignis/README.md

 - Easy to use API
 - Minimal or zero heap allocations in hot paths
 - Simple architecture
-- Minimal boilerplate code - [MicroResolver](https://github.com/neuecc/MicroResolver) is used as dependency injection container, which allows easy and fast injection of needed services and objects, keeping your code clean
+- Minimal boilerplate code - Microsoft.Extensions.DependencyInjection is used as dependency injection container, which allows easy and fast injection of needed services and objects, keeping your code clean

 ## Non-goals
 To reduce both code and usage complexity the following trade-offs were made:
 - Single instance of component per entity
 - Order of execution is defined by the user
+- No parent/child relationships (can be augmented by an additional component)

 ## Definitions
 - **Entity** - represented as **int**, components are attached to them.